 I joined Santa Clara University's Leavey School of Business in the fall of 2016.
 Before that, I was on faculty at the Haas School of Business, University of California, Berkeley.
 I graduated with a PhD in Management and Organizations from the Kellogg School of Management, Northwestern University.
 I also hold an MBA from the Stern School of Business, New York University; a Masters in Economics from the School of Advanced International Studies, Johns Hopkins University; and a BSFS in International Economics from the School of Foreign Service, Georgetown University.

-My research focuses on questions of organizational ethics, corporate governance, social movements, and institutional change.
+My research focuses on questions of organizational ethics, corporate governance, social evaluation, and social movements.
 I have a particular interest in organizational misconduct, specifically the ways in which misconduct at the organizational level impacts top management and boards of directors at the companies involved.
-I am also interested in impression management, organizational and individual reputation and legitimacy, and study ways in which people and organizations attempt to appear to conform to established institutional norms.
-Finally, I have done work on social movements, including research on movements that promoted acceptance of organic food, and those that led to the creation of a low-power FM radio service in the United States.
+I am also interested in the processes through which we make sense of and evaluate others, particularly around instance of wrongdoing.
+Finally, I do work at the intersection of social movements and markets, including research on movements that promoted organic food, bean-to-bar chocolate, micro-breweries, and low-power FM radio.

 My teaching focuses on Leadership and Organizational Behavior at the graduate and executive levels.
-I regularly teach the Leading People class for MBAs and executives.
-Other teaching focuses on Corporate Governance, Ethics, and PhD-level Organizational Theory.
+I regularly teach classes on Leading People and Strategic Business Negotiation for MBAs and executives.
+Other teaching focuses on Corporate Governance, Ethics, and Organizational Culture.
 Particular areas of teaching and speaking interest include:

 · Organizational behavior and leadership

 · Organizational ethics